nils-mathieu/piscine-rust/module-12.md

 We've come a long way, huh?

 Rust is a powerful programing language, and you can be proud of yourself for coming this far.
 However, I want you to think twice before continuing to read the present work.

-Even if this Piscine won't go as far as the [Rustnomicon](https://doc.rust-lang.org/nomicon/), one should be aware that the dark arts documented here are not to be taken lightly.
+One should be aware that the dark arts documented here are not to be taken lightly.

 ```txt
 THE KNOWLEDGE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,